jh3nd3rs0n/jargyle/README.md

       externalClient.ssl.keyStoreType=TYPE
           The type of key store file for the SSL/TLS connections to the external SOCKS server for external connections

+      externalClient.ssl.protocol=PROTOCOL
+          The protocol version for the SSL/TLS connections to the external SOCKS server for external connections

       externalClient.ssl.trustStoreFile=FILE
           The trust store file for the SSL/TLS connections to the external SOCKS server for external connections